cuplv/droidel/README.md

 Running Droidel
 ---------------

-Droidel takes two inputs: APP, a path to a top level directory of an Android application, and ANDROID_JAR, a path to a JAR containing the desired version of the Android library.
-Droidel expects the directory for the application to be organized as follows:
+Droidel takes two inputs: APP, a path to an APK file or the top level directory of an Android application, and ANDROID_JAR, a path to a JAR containing the desired version of the Android library.
+Given an application directory as input, Droidel expects the directory for the application to be organized as follows:

 <pre>
 APP